idin/ai/index.md

----
-title: Instructions for GPT and Other AI Models
+# Instructions for GPT and Other AI Models
----

-# ai

 ## Short Summary: Key Guidelines
 These are the most important rules.
 Follow them strictly, in brief: